 Consider ventilated and alarmed centralized space to accommodate gas cylinder storage (in vicinity of loading dock) from which gases could be piped.

 Chemicals shall not be stored within fume hoods.
 Where a storage space for chemicals is needed, a storage cabinet below fume hood may be provided.
-Do not duct flammable chemical cabinets into the fume hood bench top, but run separate exhaust from cabinet to the exhaust duct.
+Do not duct flammable chemical cabinets into the fume hood bench top, but run separate exhaust from cabinet to the exhaust duct or to a dedicated constant volume fume hood exhaust air valve or nearest constant volume fume hood exhaust air valve.
+Corrosive cabinets beneath hoods can be vented into the hood.

 Flooring shall be non-pervious, one piece with covings to the wall.
 Sealing of all room penetrations and joints shall be specified to maintain space pressurization.

-Provide separate office spaces with full walls and closable doors for laboratory employees.
+Provide separate office spaces with full walls and closable doors for laboratory employees to separate food and drink areas from laboratory work areas.

 Lab desks should be located near exit ways and in the path of fresh make up air.